Parenting courses

 Course content – Help!
 My child is struggling

-How do I understand my child’s distress?
+How do I understand my child’s struggles?

 The difficult conversations with my child